bgamari/ghc-wiki-import/ghc-debuggers.md

 One idea would be to extend Byte Code Objects (BCOs) with additional fields which record the neccessary source information.
+A possible addition benefit is that we might be able to use the same information to do a backtrace of the dynamic call stack.
+Whilst the dynamic call stack may not always be ideal, it may still be useful, and probably better than nothing.